Risk Management

 Green Energy

-in 2023 the Group signed agreements with Engie and EtherEnergy for the subsidiary in Belgium, CCB, reaching a maximum deliverable capacity, between wind and solar, of 25 MWh.
+In this regard, in 2023 the Group entered into agreements with Engie and EtherEnergy for its subsidiary in Belgium, CCB, reaching a maximum power that can be delivered, between wind and solar, of 25 MWh.

-ENERGY SOURCE Time horizon Description Impact Mitigation actions SDG's Short – Medium term OPPORTUNITY
+ENERGY SOURCE Time horizon Description Impact Mitigation actions SDG's Medium term OPPORTUNITY

 Increased supply of district heating in the city of Aalborg

-The Aalborg plant recovers excess heat from cement production to provide district heating to the local residents.
-In 2023, Aalborg Portland delivered approximately 1,046,529 million GJ of energy to the municipality of Aalborg.
-According to the engineering project developed by the Group, the Aalborg plant could improve energy supply by a further one million GJ reaching 30,000 households.
+The Aalborg plant recovers excess heat from cement production to provide district heating to local residents.
+In 2023, Aalborg Portland delivered approximately 1 million GJ of energy to the municipality of Aalborg.
+According to the engineering project developed by the Group, the Aalborg plant could improve energy supply by a further one million GJ reaching 50,000 households.
 Negotiations are ongoing with the municipality of Aalborg to define the size and increase of the capacity of the heating supply.